arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-gs/content.md

 ![Double-clicking the reset button puts the board into bootloader mode.](assets/por_ard_gs_reset.png)

+If you are using an active USB hub, please make sure it is supplied.
+Passive hubs will not work.

+### Issues on Ubuntu
+- Make sure modemmanager is not installed.
+In case remove it with `sudo apt-get remove modemmanager`
+- Add the following rule to you udev rules `SUBSYSTEMS=="usb", ATTR{idVendor}=="2341", MODE:="0666"`
+- Reboot your PC

 **Authors:** Lenard George, Sebastian Hunkeler
 **Reviewed by:** Jose Garcia [18.03.2020]
 **Last revision:** 27.3.2020